aklump/check-pages/README.md

 <!-- Compiled from ./source/README.md: DO NOT EDIT -->

 # Check Pages
-## Very Simple QA
+## Very Simple QA for Websites

 ![Check Pages](docs/images/check-pages.jpg)

 ## Summary

 This project intends to provide a process of QA testing of a website, which is very fast to implement and simple to maintain.
-You write your tests using YAML and they can look as simple as these two tests:
+You write your tests using YAML and they can look as simple as this:

+    # Check the homepage to make sure it returns 200.
     - url: /

+    # Make sure the `/admin` path returns 403 forbidden when not logged in.
     - url: /admin
       expect: 403

-The first test will check the homepage to make sure it returns a 200 HTTP status code.
-The second test will make sure the `/admin` path returns 403 forbidden.

 In a third test we can assert there is one logo image on the homepage, like so: